That Fake War on Xmas

 Loading

 In my part of Canada the “war on Xmas” begins in September when some local box stores start putting Xmas ornaments and decorations out, sometimes just after Labour Day.
 By mid-October there are whole store sections dedicated to pushing gaudy, offshore-made, increasingly tacky lights and displays.
 Then the canned Xmas music starts infecting shoppers through tinny ceiling speakers.
 Xmas tree lots spring up in mall parking lots.
 It’s a cultural virus being spread among us.
-The Resistance (aka me) comes … click below for more!
+The Resistance (aka me) comes forward to bravely ignore these … click below for more ↓

 Are Secular Nations Happier?